 Have you ever worked in an industry or job position and thought to yourself, “If I owned this business, I would do things differently?”
 I did just that.
 After working in the private duty home health industry for more than 12 years, I made mental notes, determined to create a private duty home healthcare business model that worked.
 To realize my dream I set about to assemble a team of caring, experienced professionals both in office and the field, that today makes up the core of Bright Day.
 Bright Day employees are trained to recognize that there are unique differences in each patient.
 By listening to our patients and their family’s needs, by utilizing excellent comprehensive assessment skills and working closely with physicians, we are able to provide care at the highest quality our clients deserve.
 Our professional management team believes active and effective communication between Bright Day, the patient’s family members, physicians, care managers, and facility management staff, is essential.
 The goal is to bring a sense of comfort to patients and families through continuity and consistency of care.
 Our attention to the detail of our patient’s specific diagnosis provides a safe and healthy home environment, wherever that home may be, for all our patients to reach their best outcome.
 Our focus is on both the physiological and psychosocial needs while recognizing each patient is unique and deserves customized care.
 We believe in treating the whole person.
 In 2011 Bright Day received accreditation for licensed home health agency by The Joint Commission (JCAHO), which is a periodic external evaluation providing impartial evidence of the quality of care delivered to patients and clients.
 JCAHO accreditation is the highest and most stringent home health accreditation program that can be achieved.
 Bright Day’s philosophy is caring isn’t something we’ve learned…it is who we are.
 Procedures and protocols are taught in a classroom and through internships; being caring individuals is what Bright Day’s team is all about and caring is something that comes from our hearts. — Bonti Burgess, CEO

 After working for a private duty home health agency for many years, Bonti Marie Burgess set out to build a private duty home health business that put clients and employees first.
 Bright Day was founded on the principle that by providing caring, confident, coordinated care, we can make a difference in the quality of people’s lives.
 Quality of life, combined with operational efficiencies and effective, collaborative communication, sets Bright Day apart from the rest of the home health industry.
-Bonti established an employee friendly workplace a few blocks South of Sarasota Memorial Hospital in Sarasota, believing that employees make all the difference.
+Bonti established an employee friendly workplace a few blocks west of Doctor’s Hospital in Sarasota, believing that employees make all the difference.
 Her many years of experience as Controller in the home health care field gives her the administrative and operational experience not found in competing home health companies.
 Bonti believes that information technology improves communication, and ultimately customer satisfaction.
 Bonti grew up in Napa, California, and holds a Bachelor of Arts degree from the University of California at Davis.
-She has two daughters, one whom attends Clemson University in South Carolina as an Chemical Engineering major, and the other currently attends Riverview High’s IB Program.
-Bonti spends any extra time she can attending, her daughter’s tennis matches, the Opera, YMCA workouts, kayaking and outdoor gardening.
+She has two daughters, one who is a Chemical Engineer with Hewlett Packard (HP) at their Oregon campus and another that attends University of Florida in Gainesville as a Bio Medical Engineering major.
+Bonti spends any extra time she can reading, walking, Y workouts, attending Opera events and outdoor gardening.

-As the Director of Nursing, Betsy has the opportunity to conduct initial client assessments and develop an individualized care plan, tailored to suit the client’s specific needs.
+As Administrator, Liz has the opportunity to conduct initial client assessments and develop an individualized care plan, tailored to suit the client’s specific needs.
 Her goal is to promote and support an optimal level of health and well-being in the client’s home environment.
-At Bright Day, Betsy’s job is different every day.
-A strong passion of patient advocacy, communication and client interaction remain a constant in her daily responsibilities.
-Visiting clients in their own home setting, Betsy provides on-going case management with family members, caregivers, physicians and nurses to prevent hospitalizations and re-admissions by improving home care interventions.
-Betsy has spent over 20 years of her career in Nursing including 15 years as a RN Nursing Supervisor and 3 years as a Home Health Agency Director.
-She obtained her Health Science Degree from Polk Community College in Winter Haven, Florida.
-Betsy is a Certified Legal Nurse Consultant, holds Alzheimer’s Education Certification, has 10 years work experience at the Cardio-Vascular Thoracic Trauma Unit at Lakeland Regional Medical Center, and is well versed in home care accreditation standards.
-In her leisure time Betsy enjoys cooking, entertaining, meeting people, traveling and going to the Van Wezel and other theatres locally and in New York.
+At Bright Day, Liz’s job is different every day.
+A passionate nurse with 40 years’ experience in a broad spectrum of nursing environments, patient advocacy, communication, administration and client interaction remain a constant in her daily responsibilities.
+Visiting clients in their own home setting, Liz provides on-going case management with family members, caregivers, physicians and nurses to prevent hospitalizations and re-admissions by improving home care interventions.
+Liz comes to us from Plymouth Harbor on the Bay and spent over 33 years of her career in Nursing working for Plymouth Harbor, with special focus on admissions, case management, education and administrative operations.
+During her 7 years as Administrator of Plymouth Harbor’s Home Care, she ensured the Agency was deficiency free with AHCA and that their client rating was 4.7 out of 5.
+In her spare time Liz enjoys spending time with her family and grandchildren.
+She is passionate about helping people and brings a wealth of information to Bright Day, our clients, their family members and their physicians.